Fourier multipliers on graded Lie groups

 is a Rockland operator of homogeneous degree $2\nu_o$ if $\nu_o$ is any common multiple of $\upsilon_1,\ldots, \upsilon_n$. \end{ex}

 Hence Rockland operators do exist on any graded Lie group (not necessarily stratified).

-If the Rockland operator $\cR$ is formally self-adjoint, that is, $\cR^*=\cR$ as elements of the universal enveloping algebra $\fU(\fg)$, then $\cR$ and $\pi(\cR)$ admit self-adjoint extensions on $L^2(G)$ and $\cH_\pi$ respectively \cite{FS}.
-We keep the same notation for their self-adjoint extension.
+If the Rockland operator $\cR$ is formally self-adjoint, that is, $\cR^*=\cR$ as elements of the universal enveloping algebra $\fU(\fg)$, then $\cR$ and $\pi(\cR)$ admit self-adjoint extensions on $L^2(G)$ and $\cH_\pi$ respectively, see [ch.3.B]\cite{FS} or \cite[\S 4.1.3]{FR-monograph}.
+We keep the same notation for their self-adjoint extensions.
 We denote by $E$ and $E_\pi$ their spectral measure: